 VPN Kill Switch?

-As ominous as it may sound, an internet kill switch has become a very popular feature among online security companies.
-There are different reasons why this might be valuable to you.
-There are also various methods that companies use to deploy this kill switch feature.
+As ominous as it may sound, VPN kill switches have become a very popular feature for virtual private networks.
+There are various reasons why this might even be valuable to you.
+There are also multiple methods that companies use to deploy a VPN kill switch feature.

 I’m going to take some time to answer the following questions in-depth:

-Use these navigation links above to jump down to a specific section, or continue to scroll down to start watching an introduction video that will explain this concept.
+Use these navigation links above to jump down to a specific section, or continue to scroll down to read the full explanation.

 Note: This article contains affiliate links, which means that at no extra charge to you, I may be compensated if you choose to use some of the services here.

-- Somewhere along the line, your VPN connection gets broken and the encryption is lost (it happens more often that you would imagine);
+- Somewhere along the line, your VPN connection drops or the VPN app crashes, breaking the encryption and exposing all of your data (it happens more often that you would imagine);

-- Until you recognize that you’ve been compromised, the data you are sending is unsecured.
+- Until you recognize that you’ve been compromised, your internet connection is at risk.

-Now, if you check that advanced settings box that says “Enable Kill Switch” in your VPN software, the process would look like this:
+Now, if you turn on your VPN’s kill switch feature, the process would look like this:

-- You connect to a VPN, which encrypts your data and protects you from exposing sensitive or private information.
+- You connect to a VPN client, which encrypts your data and protects you from exposing sensitive or private information.

-- Somewhere along the line, your VPN connection gets broken and the encryption is lost.
+- Somewhere along the line, your VPN connection drops, either because something happened with the VPN server or perhaps you tried to switch VPN servers, and the encryption is lost.

-- Instead of continuing unsecured, your VPN software automatically shuts down your internet connection so that no data is transmitted which isn’t encrypted.
+- Instead of continuing unsecured, your VPN client kill switch activates, automatically shutting down your internet connection so that no data is transmitted which isn’t encrypted.

-- You realize your internet isn’t working and then reconnect your VPN to get back up and running.
+- You realize your internet isn’t working and then you start a new VPN connection to get back up and running.

 It’s really as simple as that.

-Just like the name implies, this VPN feature kills your internet activity if ever your server connection is lost.
+Just like the name implies, this VPN kill switch feature “kills” your online traffic if ever your VPN server connection is lost.

-Not every VPN company offers a Kill Switch, but for those that do, it’s usually pretty easy to find.
+Not every VPN provider offers kill switches, but for those that do, it’s usually pretty easy to find.

 More and more, I’m finding that many VPNs enable a kill switch by default – they don’t even give you an option to turn it off!

-The process should look mostly the same for any other virtual private network software, as long as they offer the feature.
+The process should look mostly the same for any other virtual private network, as long as they offer the feature.

 The NordVPN Kill Switch (enabled by default)

-NordVPN, which is another excellent VPN I use, keeps things simple by calling a kill switch a kill switch.
-You can see it in the settings here:
+NordVPN, a VPN service I use and recommend, keeps things simple by calling its built in kill switch just that: a kill switch.
+You can see NordVPN’s kill switch in the settings here:

-Frankly, I’d much rather have control over these kinds of settings, but their stance is that it’s not just an optional security feature, it’s essential.
+Frankly, I’d much rather have control over these kinds of settings, but the stance for this VPN service is that it’s not just an optional security feature, it’s essential.
+So it’s always on, like it or not.

 If you’re a fan of simplicity and beautiful maps, give NordVPN a try.
 They have excellent user apps and also offer a 30-day money back guarantee.